CMake for FleCSI client applications¶

 flecsi_add_test

-function for writing tests based on FleCSI Unit Test framework.flecsi_add_test(test-name # name of target SOURCES src1 src2 ... srcN # list of source files INPUTS in1 in2 ... inN # list of input files LIBRARIES lib1 lib2 ... libN # libraries linked to test target DEFINES define1 define2 ... defineN # defines added to test target ARGUMENTS arg1 arg2 ... argN # command arguments TESTLABELS label1 label2 ... labelN # labels added to test target PROCS nprocs1 nprocs2 ... nprocsN # number(s) of MPI processes )
+is for writing tests based on FleCSI Unit Test framework and has the following signature:flecsi_add_test(test-name # name of test and target SOURCES src1 src2 ... srcN # list of source files LIBRARIES lib1 lib2 ... libN # libraries linked to test target DEFINES define1 define2 ... defineN # defines added to test target INPUTS in1 in2 ... inN # list of input files ARGUMENTS arg1 arg2 ... argN # command arguments TESTLABELS label1 label2 ... labelN # labels added to test target PROCS nprocs1 nprocs2 ... nprocsN # number(s) of MPI processes LAUNCHER app # launcher application for entire command-line LAUNCHER_ARGUMENTS arg1 ... argN # arguments passed to launcher )

 flecsi_add_test